syncfusion-content/blazor-docs/blazor/calendar/getting-started.md

 ## Install Syncfusion Blazor Calendars NuGet in the App

-Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
-Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

 To add Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars) and then install it.

+N> Syncfusion Blazor components are available on [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
+To use Syncfusion Blazor components in your application, add a reference to the corresponding NuGet package.Please refer to the [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for the list of available packages, which includes component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

 ## Register Syncfusion Blazor Service